google/WebFundamentals/src/content/en/updates/2017/12/better-ads.md

 {# wf_published_on: 2017-12-19 #}
 {# wf_tags: news #}
 {# wf_featured_image: /web/updates/images/generic/star.png #}
-{# wf_featured_snippet: Yesterday, the Coalition for Better Ads announced the "Better Ads Experience Program." #}
+{# wf_featured_snippet: Yesterday, the <i>Coalition for Better Ads</i> announced the "Better Ads Experience Program."
+This Program provides guidelines for companies on how they can use the Better Ads Standards to help improve users' experience with ads on the web.#}
 {# wf_blink_components:  N/A #}

 # An update on Better Ads {: .page-title }